 Switching senses, from sight to sound, the drawings become records that give visual fidelity to my auditory experience.
 The tactile markings begin to feel like language and act as a sort of playback mechanism allowing me to share these fleeting encounters of sound with the viewer.

 Collectively these observational studies are a diaristic journal.
-I find them free floating/falling and chaotic at the same time.
-Charged with energy and unsettled and therefore alive, which is how the world feels to me right now.
+I find them free floating and chaotic at the same time.
+Charged with energy and unsettled, therefore alive, which is how the world feels to me right now.

 The act of making these drawings renews an appreciation of our connectedness to nature, our roles in shaping it and thus a larger sense of responsibility to preserve it.